-The areas of The Factory I am looking into at the moment are the food and drink offer, the visitor welcome, and the experience in the public spaces including the public squares.
+The areas of The Factory I’ve been looking into are the food and drink offer, the visitor welcome, and the experience in the public spaces including the public squares.

-I oversee the communications team including press and marketing, fundraising team, guest relationships; how guests are received and what their experience is while they are here, as well as Audience Development.
+My role involves overseeing the communications team including press and marketing, fundraising team, guest relationships; how guests are received and what their experience is, as well as Audience Development.

 I always wanted to do something creative when I was growing up, not even knowing what that properly meant!
 I’ve had the really good fortune of working at some incredible places, like Riverside Studios, the Design Museum, and Time Out.
 The route into my job here at MIF was through building relationships with people.
 I love human beings, it might sound a daft thing to say but it is actually true.